 As we have already mentioned, a research plan is a tool, and as such, it serves very different purposes.

-In terms of merit, it allows you to conduct UX research, UX testing, and target group evaluation research in a structured, efficient, result-oriented, sequential and controlled manner.
+In terms of merit, it allows you to conduct UX research, UX testing, and target group evaluation research in a structured, efficient, result-oriented, sequential, and controlled manner.

-- research values – in the sense of immediate usefulness in a given project and the forward-looking, strategic role of research, aggregation, analysis of results, perceiving deeper trends thanks to it, and discovering invisible relationships
+- Research values – in the sense of immediate usefulness in a given project and the forward-looking, strategic role of research, aggregation, analysis of results, perceiving deeper trends thanks to it, and discovering invisible relationships

-- the proportion of profits and costs.
+- Proportion of profits and costs.

 A UX study scenario, which is equally important, is extremely helpful in identifying and posing the most accurate research questions.

 It also makes it possible to discover research gaps during its creation and research sessions.

 Systematizing knowledge, goals, tools, and methods helps with the following: